curiouslychris/smooch-docs/slate/source/includes/rest/managed/_integrations.md

 }
 ```

+To configure a WeChat integration, browse to the Develop section of the [WeChat dashboard](https://mp.weixin.qq.com/) and add the following IP addresses to the whitelist, separated by new lines.
+This must be done **before** calling the Create Integration endpoint.

+    34.224.190.28

+    52.6.201.31

+    52.0.232.16

-To configure a WeChat integration, acquire the WeChat app ID and app secret from the customer and call the Create Integration endpoint.
+From the same page, acquire the WeChat App ID and App Secret from the customer and call the Create Integration endpoint.

 In their [WeChat dashboard](https://mp.weixin.qq.com/), the customer must set the "URL" field to `https://app.smooch.io/api/wechat/webhooks/{smoochAppId}`, and set the "Token" field to the value of the webhookSecret found in the response to the call to the Create Integration endpoint.